apache/airflow-client-python/docs/UserApi.md

 Update a user

-Update fields for a user.  *New in version 2.2.0*
+Update fields for a user.  *This API endpoint is deprecated, please use the endpoint `/auth/fab/v1` for this operation instead.*

 ### Example